Abeldom/University/Projects/Minesweeper/README.md

-### In this project I was interested mostly in the map generating rules of the game, but it is playable via keyboard inputs.
+### In this project I was interested in the map generating rules of the game, but it is playable via keyboard inputs.
 My idea was to generate a map for this game which satisfies the following rules:
 - The first click is always safe, with no bombs;
 - it is not possible that a bomb has only bomb neighbors;